Hawk1810/Competitive_Coding-Essentials/codeforces/T-shirt-buying/README.md

+                                                                   T-shirt buying
+  here is the link to the problem:-https://codeforces.com/contest/799/problem/B

 A new pack of n t-shirts came to a shop.
 Each of the t-shirts is characterized by three integers pi, ai and bi, where pi is the price of the i-th t-shirt, ai is front color of the i-th t-shirt and bi is back color of the i-th t-shirt.
 All values pi are distinct, and values ai and bi are integers from 1 to 3.

 m buyers will come to the shop.
 Each of them wants to buy exactly one t-shirt.
 For the j-th buyer we know his favorite color cj.